ECE461/project-f2024/README.md

 # project-f2024

-## Overview:
+## Project Purpose:
-This repository is an implementation of a command line tool used to score npm and github modules in terms of reliability.
+This repository is an implementation of a command line tool which aims to help developers choose reliable open-source modules.
+By analyzing data from GitHub, it evaluates modules based on important factors like ease of use, correctness, contributor activity, responsiveness, and license compatibility.

+Our goal is to simplify the process of assessing open-source software.

 ## Usage:
 ### `./run install`